Endpoint Troubleshooting Home page, questions, and responses

 We can now check on the Status tab to investigate the reasons for the response statuses we've seen.

-Expanding the Not implemented row, we can see that our Linux device cannot run this instruction because it uses a PowerShell script that is not supported on this platform.
+Expanding the Not implemented row, we can see that our Linux device cannot run this instruction because it uses a PowerShell script that is not supported on this Platform.

 Expanding the Error row, we can see that one of our Windows 7 devices generated a PowerShell error.